Counselling & Support Groups

 Given that God’s plan for change involves counsellors and support group to help us recover, mature and belong, most Exodus member ministries provide counselling and support groups to people who come to them for help.
 Many of the people in Exodus and its member ministries have themselves received the help of counsellors and support groups.
 And so personal experience reinforces the truth of Scripture about the place for these kinds of help.

-Two more thoughts before closing… First, Counselling and support groups are not the only forms of help that people need.
+Two more thoughts before closing.
+First, Counselling and support groups are not the only forms of help that people need.
 They also need the encouragement and friendship of family and friends.
+They need to fellowship and discipleship of a church.
 Other Exodus articles have dealt with the role of Christians and churches in helping and encouraging people seeking freedom from homosexuality and change in their sexual attractions.

 Second, change is not a formula.
 Sometimes it is necessary to promote stronger relationships in a family and community before trauma recovery can proceed.
 Other times trauma recovery needs to take place before strong relationships can be established.
 Sometimes there is a need to be more maturity before trauma recovery can be effective.
 Other times, trauma resolution needs to be achieved before growth into maturity can be unstuck.
 God leads the process of change.
 Change works when you follow.